Zalek4/Friendly-Feedback-Knowledge-Base/docs/fundamentals/art_fundamentals.md

 ___

 > ### [Anatomy For Sculptors](https://anatomy4sculptors.com/)
-Anatomy For Sculptors® creates books and other content on anatomy for artists, with color-coded 3D and live models from various angles and more.
+Anatomy For Sculptors creates books and other content on anatomy for artists, with color-coded 3D and live models from various angles and more.
 <!-- -->